PostHog/posthog.com/contents/handbook/people/team-structure/app-small-teams.md

 ## What do the product managers do?

 With our engineering-led culture, the engineers on the product small team are responsible for the product.

 We have a small number of product managers who support the product small teams in achieving their goals.
-This includes a wide range of activities such as helping with prioritization, setting up dashboards, competitors analysis, speaking to customers etc.

-However, having product managers doesn't mean that the engineers can outsourcing speaking to customers or diving into metrics.
+This includes helping with prioritization, creating/updating dashboards, competitors analysis, speaking to customers etc. However, having product managers doesn't mean that the engineers can abdicate these responsibilities.
 The engineers should be the experts of the product they are building and their customers.

+Additionally, the product managers should pay particular attention to cross-team alignment and achieving the overall business goals.